ShubhamRandive1/Custom-array/README.md

 # Custom-array
-added function to customised the array inbuild functions like push,pop,top,reverse in native language
+added function to customised the array inbuild functions like push,pop,top,reverse in native language(Marathi)

 customised functions in marathi language